Han Lue: Fast & Furious 6

 Though Gisele is able to fend him off, she is knocked off of Adolfson's car.
 Han is able to save her at the last moment.
 Gisele, realizing that Adolfson is about to kill Han, lets go of Han's arms and allows herself to fall, Han is unable to save her.
 Before she is killed from the fall, she shoots Adolfson, knocking him off balance.
-A devastated Han attacks Adolfson and throws him off of the car and into the turbine of the plane.
+A devastated Han attacks Adolfson and throws him off of the car and into the jet engine of the plane,resulting in the death of Adolfson and the destruction of the engine.

 The plane crashes.
 Dominic escapes the burning plane by car.
 Mia and Brian approach Han and attempt to comfort him when they realize what has happened to Gisele.

 With their records cleared by the pardons provided by Hobbs, Han and the others return to Los Angeles.
 While speaking with Roman Pearce and Tej Parker, Han ultimately decides to go to Tokyo.

 In the post-credits scene of Fast and Furious 6, Han's death from The Fast and the Furious: Tokyo Drift is shown and it is revealed that Owen's brother Deckard Shaw drove the Mercedes that crashed into Han's and caused his death.